 The attendees at Share also hold a particular degree of SEO expertise and understanding, which allows the presenters to discuss the finer points of SEO, creating more interesting presentations.
 The people who attend do may fit under broad definitions of digital marketers, but also have deep expertise in the world of SEO, which helps to guide conversations.

-Speakers and panelists also mentioned the unique track based around self-development and hope that it would catch on at other conferences.
+Share panelists and speakers also mentioned the unique track based around self-development and hope that it would catch on at other conferences.

 Gaps in the SEO world